 What Is A Lethal Dose Of Klonopin (Clonazepam)?

-Klonopin (clonazepam) is a prescription sedative.
+Klonopin (clonazepam) is a prescription sedative abused for its anxiety relief and euphoric effects.
 Mixing Klonopin with other depressants can lead to a fatal overdose.
-Treatment for Klonopin overdose may involve emergency medical care and a drug rehab program.

-Klonopin (clonazepam) is a prescription sedative and central nervous system depressant.
-Taking an extremely high dose of Klonopin, or mixing it with other depressants can be fatal.
+Klonopin (clonazepam) is a prescription sedative and central nervous system (CNS) depressant.
+People who abuse Klonopin often combine it with alcohol, opioids, or other substances to intensify their effects.
+Taking an extremely high dose of Klonopin, or mixing it with other CNS depressants can be fatal.

 Learn more about the lethal dose of commonly abused drugs.